 WES has expertise in Title V Air Permit compliance.
 We can help you determine the compliance requirements for your facility, and we will work with you to develop cost effective solutions for your compliance needs.

 Underground Storage Tanks (UST systems) fall under a specific set of Federal and State regulations.
-We can help in determining the regulatory status of your UST system.
+We can help determine the regulatory status of your UST system.
 We can assist you with removal of the UST and the assessment of the site following the UST decommissioning.

-We have worked on many UST sites where no contamination has been discovered.
-If contamination is discovered on your site, we can work with you to cleanup the site and can assist you in getting reimbursed by prior owners or operators of the UST.
+We have worked on many UST sites where petroleum contamination has been discovered.
+If contamination is discovered on your site, we can work with you to cleanup the site and can assist you in pursuing reimbursement from prior owners or operators of the UST.

 Vapors from volatile chemicals released into soil or groundwater can migrate through soil gas to reach the surface and can even migrate into nearby buildings, posing a potential exposure risk.
 This is known as vapor intrusion.

 Whatcom Environmental conducts Vapor Encroachment Screening to determine the risk of vapor intrusion during Phase I Environmental Site Assessments and when conducting cleanup operations at contaminated sites.
 The screening process uses background information regarding soil and groundwater and nearby contaminated sites to broadly determine if a site is at risk for vapor intrusion.

 If a site fails the screening, a Site Investigation can be conducted to further delineate the likelihood of vapor intrusion at a site.
 Site Investigations involve using soil, groundwater, and soil gas data to determine if additional investigation is needed or if the site needs to be managed for vapor intrusion.
 Whatcom Environmental uses a gas vapor probe kit and summa canisters to collect near-slab and sub-slab soil gas samples.